-Effective 10/1/20, SUNY-wide standards for violatons of COVID-19 safety protocols strengthen sanctions for reckless behavior and non-compliance.
+Effective 10/1/20, SUNY-wide standards for violations of COVID-19 safety protocols strengthen sanctions for reckless behavior and non-compliance.
 Students found in violation now face immediate academic and housing suspension, as well as possible dismissal, and student organizations in non-compliance face a permanent campus ban as a result of:

 View additional details and the full policy.

-As we return to campus together, this guide will help you understand what to expect from on-campus housing and learn more about what role you will play in keeping our community healthy and safe.
+This guide will help you understand what to expect from on-campus housing and learn more about what role you will play in keeping our community healthy and safe.

 Find details about how the health and safety policy categories below impact you as an on-campus resident.